 Employers seek self-motivated, personable individuals who are organized and detail-oriented.
 They must also have excellent communication, customer service, and sales skills.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Opticians, Dispensing in California is $39,961 annually, or $19.21 hourly.
-The median wage for Opticians, Dispensing in San Diego County is $43,755 annually, or $21.04 hourly.
+The median wage in 2016 for Opticians, Dispensing in California was $39,961 annually, or $19.21 hourly.
+The median wage for Opticians, Dispensing in San Diego County was $43,755 annually, or $21.04 hourly.
 The median is the point at which half of the workers earn more and half earn less.